Unlimited annual leave sounds too good to be true.

 When Unlimited Annual Leave Backfires

-Dr Imber of Inventium found that introducing unlimited annual leave resulted in more leave taken, and fewer cases of unplanned absence as a result.
+Dr. Imber of Inventium found that introducing unlimited annual leave resulted in more leave taken, and fewer cases of unplanned absence as a result.
 But some companies who offer this supposedly generous policy see the opposite effect.
 When faced with unlimited annual leave, some employees end up taking less leave overall.

-André Spicer is professor of organisational behaviour at the Cass Business School.
+André Spicer is a professor of organisational behaviour at the Cass Business School.
 He pointed out that only certain kinds of businesses seem willing to experiment with unlimited annual leave.